Updated: May 19

 If you actually USE them.

 Set a regular time every day to apply to the available job posts.
-If you take advantages of the Easily Apply filter, you can apply to 10 openings in less than half an hour daily.
+If you take advantage of the Easily Apply filter, you can apply to 10 openings in less than half an hour daily.

 But as the wise men said, "Knowing what to do won't get you anywhere.
 Doing what you know will."
 So start applying the tips and get your dream job.